J-C-Hood/freecodecamp/README.md

 # freecodecamp
-Repository for my FreeCodeCamp.org project files
+Repository for my FreeCodeCamp.org project files and images